Welcome to the Canton Mission

 Slava Isusu Christu!
 Slava na v'iki!
 Glory to Jesus Christ!
 Glory forever!
-Orthodox, Catholic, and Ukrainian in tradition, we are a Ukrainian Catholic (Ukrainian Greek Catholic), Byzantine-Slavic, Eastern Christian mission in union with Rome and open to all seeking life in Jesus Christ.
-Whether you are Ukrainian Catholic, Byzantine Catholic, a member of another Catholic Church, non-Catholic, or without a church and seeking, come experience the wisdom and beauty of traditional Byzantine-Slavic prayer services and liturgies.
-All of our services and liturgies are chanted and in English.
-We are located in the Southern Appalachian Mountains of North Carolina, about eighteen miles west of Asheville.
+Orthodox, Catholic, and Ukrainian in tradition, we are a Ukrainian Greek Catholic, Byzantine Slavic, Eastern Christian mission in union with Rome and open to all seeking life in Jesus Christ.
+Whether you are Ukrainian Catholic, Byzantine Catholic, a member of another Catholic Church, non-Catholic, or without a church and seeking, come experience the wisdom and beauty of traditional Byzantine Slavic liturgy.
+All of our liturgies are in English.
+We are located in the Southern Appalachian Mountains of North Carolina, about 20 minutes from downtown Asheville.

 Patriarch Sviatoslav: On Union with the Successor of the Apostle Peter

 “The belief in the fact that the successor of the Apostle Peter is the core, the pledge of the unity of the Church of Christ, belongs to the identity of the Church of Kyiv.
 Perhaps other Churches that emerged after the Church schisms do not have that Church memory.
 But we have!
 We, as members of the UGCC, do not belong to other patriarchates.
 We are in communion with the successor to the Apostle Peter, as in the first millennium, the Patriarchs of Constantinople, Jerusalem, Antioch, and Alexandria were in communion with him.
 We are not members of the Latin Patriarchate, as some people say.
 We are building ours as a local Church of our own right.”